 LinkedIn is a great place to start when searching for additional resource, either by searching manually in your sector or by posting out to your network and in relevant groups.
 There are also specialist freelance sites where you can source professionals for your project, like PeopleperHour or Fiverr.

-Get in touch if you would like more advice about working with freelancers and contractors from our team of HR consultants.
+Get in touch if you would like more advice or support on our guide to working with freelancers and contractors from our team of HR consultants.

 Receive HR updates